Game Brush Number: Introduction

 This model, which was introduced in~\cite{MNP}, is tightly connected to the concept of {\em minimum total imbalance} of a graph, which is used in graph drawing theory.
 The cleaning process has been well studied, especially on random graphs~\cite{APW, P}.
 (See also~\cite{algorithm} for algorithmic aspects, \cite{MNP2, P2} for a related model of cleaning with brooms, \cite{BFGPP} for a variant with no edge capacity restrictions, \cite{BDP} for a variant in which vertices can send out no more than $k$ brushes, and~\cite{GNP} for a combinatorial game.)
 Owing to inspiration from chip-firing processes~\cite{chip, merino}, brushes disperse from an individual vertex in unison, provided that their vertex meets the criteria to be cleaned.
 Models in which multiple vertices may be cleaned simultaneously are called {\em parallel cleaning models}; see~\cite{GMNP} for more details.
 In contrast, {\em sequential cleaning models} mandate that vertices get cleaned one at a time.
 The variant considered in~\cite{MNP} and the one we consider in this paper are sequential in nature.

 The {\em brushing game} that we introduce in this paper is a two-player game played on a graph $G$.
 Initially, every vertex and edge is dirty and there are no brushes on any vertices.
 The players, Max and Min, alternate turns; on each turn, a player adds one brush to a vertex of his or her choosing.
 When a vertex accumulates at least as many brushes as it has dirty neighbors, it {\em fires}, sending one brush to each dirty neighbor.
 All edges incident to this vertex become clean, and the vertex itself becomes clean.
 This may in turn make other vertices ready to fire, so the process continues until we obtain a stable configuration.
 (It is known that the sequence in which vertices fire does not affect the distribution of brushes on dirty vertices---see below for more details.)
 The game ends when all vertices (and so all edges as well) are clean.
 Max aims to maximize the number of brushes played before this point, while Min aims to minimize it.
 When Min starts and both players play optimally, the length of the game on $G$ is the {\em game brush number} of $G$, denoted $\bg(G)$; we use $\widehat \bg(G)$ to denote the variant of the game in which Max plays first.
-(We sometimes refer to the former as the ``Min-start game'' and the latter as the ``Max-start game''.)
-A {\em turn} of the game is the placement of a single brush; a {\em round} is a pair of consecutive turns, one by each player.

 The game brush number follows in the same spirit as the game matching number~\cite{CKOW}, game chromatic number~\cite{DZ}, game domination number~\cite{BKR}, toppling number~\cite{BKP}, etc., in which players with conflicting objectives together make choices that produce a feasible solution to some optimization problem.
 The general area can be called \emph{competitive optimization}.
+Competitive optimization processes can also be viewed as on-line problems in which one wants to build a solution to some optimization problem, despite not having complete control over its construction.
+In this context, the game models adversarial analysis of an algorithm for solving the problem: one player represents the algorithm itself, the other player represents the hypothetical adversary, and the outcome of the game represents the algorithm's worst-case performance.

 Throughout this paper, we consider only finite, simple, undirected graphs.
 For background on graph theory, the reader is directed to~\cite{west}.